blobaa/attestation-protocol-ts/README.md

         leafAccount: "ARDOR-ACCO-UNTT-OBER-EVOKE",  // [ optional ] account to be revoked.
                                                     // Required if request is not a self revocation
         attestationContext: "exampleContext",
-        passphrase: "<some passphrase>"             // passphrase of revoking account };
+        passphrase: "<some passphrase>",            // passphrase of revoking account
+        fee: 0.1                                    // [optional] fee in IGNIS.
+                                                    // If not set, automatic fee calculation will be used.
+    };

     try {